directvt/vtm/doc/apps.md

 </config>
 ```

-## DirectVT proxy: Built-in terminal emulator of type `dtvt`
+## DirectVT Console

-This built-in terminal type is used to run DirectVT-aware applications.
+DirectVT Console is used to run DirectVT-aware applications.
 It is activated by the `-r dtvt` option.

 Example (running `vtm -r term` command in DirectVT mode on top of built-in terminal of `dtvt` type):
 ```
 vtm -r dtvt vtm -r term
 ```

-## DirectVT proxy with controlling terminal
+## DirectVT Console with TTY

-This built-in terminal type is used when there is a need for interactive interaction with the user through the controlling terminal.
+DirectVT Console with TTY is used when there is a need for interactive interaction with the user through the controlling terminal.
 For example, this is required when connecting via SSH with keyboard-interactive authentication or requesting a private key passphrase.

-This terminal type is used automatically if the first command line argument begins with `ssh` keyword.
+In case of running in standalone mode this window object type is used automatically if the first command line argument begins with `ssh` keyword.

 The following commands are identical:
 ```